 Bernhardt Design Revolutionizing and Nurturing Authentic Furniture Design

-Since the onset of his career, Jerry Helling, president and creative director of Bernhardt Design, has elevated the company from a family-run wooden furniture business to an internationally acclaimed design brand with a conscious.
-Celebrating his 25th anniversary with Bernhardt, Helling has accomplished much for the future of streamlined furniture design.
+Since the onset of his career, Jerry Helling, president, and creative director of Bernhardt Design, has elevated the company from a family-run wooden furniture business to an internationally acclaimed design brand with a conscious.
+Celebrating his 25th anniversary with Bernhardt, Jerry Helling has accomplished much for the future of streamlined furniture design.

 “There’s no particular formula I use to find great designers; I am just attracted to really talented people…not necessarily furniture designers, either.
 They are typically photographers, fashion designer, artists, or the like.
 This allows a fresh perspective and approach to design.”

 Jerry Helling was the first president of the program—originally a collective idea encompassing 10 different manufacturers and designers that addressed compromised designs (aka knockoffs), taking the problem from a conversation to action.
-The group offers education through lectures, events and teaching young designers one on one.
+The group offers education through lectures, events, and teaching young designers one on one.

-On a similar note, Helling is part of a handful of programs for design students and young designers just starting out, including Tools for School initiative, Contempto and The Carrot Concept in El Salvador, yet his self-proclaimed favorite project, ICFF Studio, is based in Los Angeles County at the Art Center College of Design in Pasadena.
+On a similar note, Jerry Helling is part of a handful of programs for design students and young designers just starting out, including Tools for School initiative, Contempto and The Carrot Concept in El Salvador, yet his self-proclaimed favorite project, ICFF Studio, is based in Los Angeles County at the Art Center College of Design in Pasadena.
 Here, students gain professional hands-on experience such as seeing a product from conception to completion then through the sales and marketing process, and, finally, to retail.

 Bernhardt Design, meanwhile, presents these designs at market, and even pays royalties to students for their original work.
-Every other week each fall, Helling actually works in the school’s studio, where six local LA design students recently won candidacy for the Bernhardt ICFF scholarship project.
+Every other week each fall, Jerry Helling actually works in the school’s studio, where six local LA design students recently won candidacy for the Bernhardt ICFF scholarship project.

 Furniture by Bernhardt Design is available locally at Twentieth in Los Angeles as well Hive Modern.
-Outside of growing the company’s brand, Helling desires to encourage the design community to strive for accountability and originality to preserve and protect the industry as well as nurture and protect talent.
+Outside of growing the company’s brand, Jerry Helling desires to encourage the design community to strive for accountability and originality to preserve and protect the industry as well as nurture and protect talent.